lhggomes/Projeto-Integrador/README.md

 ---------

 You'll need a xampp server (more common used) to create the database to run the application.
-You can use any database as you prefer, but you can download xampp in <https://www.apachefriends.org/download.html>
+You can use any database as you prefer.
+You can download xampp in <https://www.apachefriends.org/download.html>

 Built With
 ----------